muscaestar/myBlog/content/en/post/Start-a-Multi-Language-Blog-with-HUGO.md

 `/layouts/partials/` or `/themes/<themename>/layouts/partials/`.

 `nav.html` is a template provided by Beautiful Hugo, which sets the format of main menu.
-It works by default, but in my case, since baseURL is setted as `<username>.github.io/<projectName>`, there's one place need to be changed.
+It works by default, but in my case, since baseURL is set as `<username>.github.io/<projectName>`, there's one place need to be changed.

-To modify the templates provided by the theme, I recommand to do this:
+To modify the templates provided by the theme, I recommend to do this:
 ```shell
 # make a copy of theme's nav.html and place it in your own place
 $ cp /themes/beautifulhugo/layouts/partials/nav.html /layouts/partials/nav.html